Planning early helps everyone. Parents and employers should talk as soon as they can.

 If the baby is born early or prematurely

-Changing the amount each parent takes
+Changing how much leave each parent takes

 They should tell their employers as soon as possible.